0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 ## Cardona testnet

-In addition to the Goërli testnet, a second testnet is launched on Sepolia and it is dubbed Cardona.
+In addition to the Goërli testnet, we launched a second testnet on Sepolia dubbed Cardona.

 Due to the looming deprecation of the Goërli testnet, the Polygon team had to put in place a second testnet.
 This ensures that the zkEVM can continue running even beyond the Goërli's discontinuation.